PassionForCinema: The Blog That Shaped How We Talked About Indian Cinema

 Pankaj Sikka—an LA-based IT entrepreneur who wrote under the pseudonym “Oz”—started PassionForCinema.com (PFC) at a time when blogging was still relatively unknown in the Indian movie industry, and the site quickly grew from a founder-led initiative into a much larger, constantly active online cinema community.
 Contemporary reporting described PFC as an online group where geography felt meaningless and the “chemistry” came from a potent mix of cinema obsession and industry talk, with participation spanning India and NRIs across time zones and the site humming with activity round the clock.

 Many regular people also joined in—like aspiring film makers, software engineers, journalists, and other movie lovers—so it felt like a cinema discussion group that was active all the time, not a one-way magazine.
 Ratnakar Sadasyula, Jahanpanah, jitaditya, Sethumadhavan, Yaatri, Karthik Krishnan, Pavan Jha, Yaatri and Udta Hathi (~uh) are the name of writers that are fresh are in my memory.
-Their different viewpoints and debates made the site feel open and participatory, with people from media and corporate backgrounds mixing with cinema-obsessed writers and future filmmakers on the same platform.
+The Atrocious Eighties was one of the most funny lesson of cinematic history for me during my adult phase of the life.
+The different viewpoints and debates made the blog brilliant.
+It was like twitter with better content & without trolls.
+All that is now lost in digital archives.
+I found a better tribute to PFC that I am sharing here.

-From my own experience of that era, I was reading every article on PFC to stay updated on cinema and its discussions, and what struck me was how the ecosystem itself was shifting: films increasingly felt less “made for” smaller towns like Patna and less grounded in the familiar Delhi/Mumbai everydayness while foreign locations and metropolitan sensibilities started to dominate in ways that suggested catering to metro and overseas audiences had become crucial for box-office success.
+From my own experience of that era, I was reading every article on PFC & commenting as Yayaver to stay updated on cinema and its discussions, and what struck me was how the ecosystem itself was shifting: films increasingly felt less “made for” smaller towns like Patna and less grounded in the familiar Delhi/Mumbai everydayness while foreign locations and metropolitan sensibilities started to dominate in ways.
+We saw how films were catering to metro and overseas audiences had become crucial for box-office success.
 If you want the deeper context, read the full piece here.
 At the same time, PFC felt like it was exposing what was truly original versus what was copied, and it became a lens for spotting patterns, influences, and imitations.

-PFC is a place that broadened my taste through a lot of world cinema and more personal, insider-adjacent insight, shaped by the sheer variety of voices and handles that populated the site all of which reinforced the feeling that PFC sat at a rare intersection of passionate fandom, professional curiosity, and a kind of informal industry salon where conversation itself was the main event.
+PFC was a place that broadened my taste through a lot of world cinema and more personal, insider-adjacent insight.
+PFC sat at a rare intersection of passionate fandom, professional curiosity, and a kind of informal industry salon where conversation itself was the main event.
+Whenever I see Digital Archives: Passion For Cinema, I feel like Toto in Cinema Paradiso watching old film clips— PFC will live as living fragments of cinema history, moments frozen in time that still carry the warmth, passion, and energy of that era.

 Comments